Blotch3D/Blotch3D/README.md

     for now, so you can see any debug messages.
 You can change this to 'Windows Application' later, if you like.

-7. Define a class and instantiate it according to the guidelines in the [Development](#development) section.
+7. To create a 3D window, follow the guidelines in the [Development](#development) section.

 To create a project for another platform (Android, iOS, etc.), make sure